 The Minimum Capital Requirement ("MCR") is the minimum amount of capital that the Society must hold.
 The MCR is calculated using a linear formula and must lie between 25% and 45% of the SCR after management actions have been allowed for.
-It has an 'absolute floor' of €3.7m.
-The Society's MCR is calculated as 25% of the SCR which equates to £3,606,000 at the reporting date.
+It has an 'absolute floor' of €4.0m.
+The Society's MCR is calculated as the absolute floor which equates to £3,445,000 at the reporting date.